Al Geiberger

-Allen Lee Geiberger Sr. (born September 1, 1937) is an American former professional golfer.
+Allen Lee Geiberger Sr. (born September 1, 1937) is an American former professional golfer, known for winning the 1966 PGA Championship.

 Early life

 In 1937, Geiberger was born in Red Bluff, California, the son of Ray and Mabel Geiberger.
 His first big tournament win was the 1954 National Jaycee Championship.
 In 1955, Geiberger graduated from Santa Barbara High School and then attended Menlo College.
 In 1959, he graduated from the University of Southern California.

 Professional career

 In 1959, Geiberger turned professional.
 The following year, he joined the PGA Tour.
 Geiberger won 11 tournaments on the PGA Tour, the first being the 1962 Ontario Open and the biggest being the 1966 PGA Championship, a major title.
 He won the Tournament Players Championship in 1975, and played on the Ryder Cup teams in 1967 and 1975.
 Geiberger also won 10 times on the Senior PGA Tour.

 During the second round of the Danny Thomas Memphis Classic in 1977, Geiberger became the first player in history to post a score of 59 (−13) in a PGA Tour-sanctioned event.
 Starting on the tenth tee of the Colonial Country Club in Cordova, Tennessee, he shot a bogey-free round of six pars, 11 birdies, and an eagle on the 7193 yd layout.
 He sank a 40 ft putt for birdie on his opening hole, and ended the round with a birdie from 8 ft; the lone eagle was a holed-out wedge shot.

 Geiberger won the tournament, though not handily.
 He shot even-par 72 in the first and third rounds, and was two strokes down to Gary Player on Sunday after a 38 (+2) on the front nine put him at 241 (−11) for 63 holes.
 He regained the lead with a 32 (−4) on the back nine to finish at 273 (−15), two strokes ahead of Player and Jerry McGee.